Project Dry Basement

 After reporting the basement backup (must be reported to the 24-HOUR Sewer Maintenance Operations Center at 614-645-7102*), if your property is verified to be eligible, you will receive an application in the mail.
-For information about the program, please view the Project Dry Basement fact sheet (PDF file using Adobe Acrobat Reader). *If you would like to file an online report to see if you qualify for a backflow prevention device, please apply here Wet Basement and Neighborhood Flooding Questionnaire.
+For information about the program, please view the Project Dry Basement fact sheet (PDF). *If you would like to file an online report to see if you qualify for a backflow prevention device, please apply here Wet Basement and Neighborhood Flooding Questionnaire.

 Stormwater Capital Improvement Projects are developed to solve neighborhood surface flooding problems.
 Please report any street flooding to the Sewer Maintenance Operations Center by calling 311 or 614-645-3111.
 If the crew cannot find a blockage or issue they can address, please complete and submit a Wet Basement and Neighborhood Flooding Questionnaire for capital improvement project consideration.

 Backflow Prevention Device Maintenance Information

 Once installed in your home, the device must be maintained to ensure it remains in proper working condition.
 Please follow these maintenance instructions: